Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 #5: Venice

 Rick Steves, an author and tour guide who specializes in budget travel, stars in a series of 28-minute European travelogues that are broadcast by public TV stations across the United States.
-The series is also available on video.
-Program #5 is a lively and personal introduction to Venice, and it's also a refreshing change from the stuffiness and unoriginality of most travel videos.
-You should be able to find the VHS cassette in your public library, or you can order it from RickSteves.com.
-The $25 video includes a companion program on Rome.
+Program #5 is a lively and personal introduction to Venice.
+While it's a bit long in the tooth by now, it remains a refreshing change from the stuffiness and unoriginality of most travel videos.
+You should be able to find the DVD in your public library or at RickSteves.com.

 Venetian Carnevale: The Greatest Masquerade

 Jon-Beau Lee's 40-minute video celebrates the costumes, masks, miming, and milieu of Venice's annual Carnival.
-See my review, and preview the film in streaming video at Oh Venice.
+See our review.
+(The video was out of print the last time we checked, but you may able to find it at a library or on eBay.)

 Music Video